View in Spanish

 These genocides resulted from ascribing an unequal value to human life.

-Lincoln's phrase 'all men are created equal' influenced other Presidents, such as Franklin D. Roosevelt who stated in United Flag Day broadcast, June 14, 1942:
+Franklin D. Roosevelt stated in his United Flag Day broadcast, June 14, 1942:

 "The belief in man, created free, in the image of God - is the crucial difference between ourselves and the enemies we face."

 Harry S Truman stated in his Inaugural Address, January 20, 1949:

 "We believe that all men are created equal because they are created in the image of God.
 From this faith we will not be moved."

 Ronald Reagan stated to the citizens of Hambach, Germany, May 6, 1985:

 "Each of us...is made...in the image of God, the image of God the Creator."